shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/README.md

 3. Hide the Tags
 Make sure no tags are visible to the sensors in order to see a complete use case scenario.

-## Configure / Control the Gateway
+## Configure / Control the Intel&reg; RSP Controller Application
-After ther prerequisites have been met, choose one of the following methods to configure and control the gateway.
+After ther prerequisites have been met, choose one of the following methods to configure and control the application.
 Each method accomplishes the same configuration tasks.
 - Using the Web Admin
 - Using the Command Line Interface (CLI)
 - Using the MQTT Messaging API